-But then, four days ago, as you know, there was a horrible shooting in Charleston, South Carolina.
+But then, four days ago, as you know, there was a horrible shooting in a church in Charleston, South Carolina.

-So I set aside the sermon I’d planned, and put together a few thoughts on those terrible events of Charleston.
+So I set aside the sermon I’d planned, and put together a few thoughts on those terrible events in Charleston.

 This past Wednesday, the Emanuel African Methodist Episcopal Church was holding its regular evening prayer service.